shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ## Hotspot mode

+**IMPORTANT INFORMATION**

+**Hotspot mode is not supported on the Baofeng RD-5R / DMR-5R because the hardware does not support reliable USB communications while the radio is transmitting**

+* The USB connection between the radio and the host system e.g. PiStar needs to be protected from RF injection, otherwise the USB connection will be occasionally be reset when the radio is transmitting, which will cause the hotspot to stop working.
+* Do not use the antenna on top of the radio when in hotspot mode, this usually causes RF injection problems which can't be resolved by screening or ferrite chokes.
+* Connect the radio to an external antenna.
+* Use ferrite RFI protection on the USB cable.
+* When using a Raspberry Pi as the host system, use a metal enclosure for the Raspberry Pi

 The firmware can operate as a DMR (*voice only*) hotspot when connected via its USB programming cable to a Raspberry Pi running PiStar or any other device that is running MMDVMHost.

 *Note.* Hotspot mode may be compatible with software like BlueDV, but your mileage may vary.